elisehuard/game_of_life/README.md

 # Out of contest brownie points #
 if you implement another visualization for the game.
 The ncurses one is text-based, you could do one in ruby-processing, Shoes, or another toolset of your choice.
 As long as it takes the game of life object as a parameter at initialize, and calls 'evolve' on it, you can make many different visualizations - that's one of the advantages of the visitor pattern.

+Credits to the Baltimore Ruby User Group for giving me the idea at Bohconf.